CSC207-UofT/course-project-group_nib/phase_2/phase_2_report.md

 * Using nodejs or other tools to build a real online server.
 * Improve the UI.
 Switch it into a web app or Android app for wider applications.

-## A Summary of What Each Group Member Has Been Working During the Phrase 2
+## Summary of Works

-* Ruiyu Wang: Manage everything.
-Mainly focused on access and retrieving information from databases.
+* Ruiyu Wang: Project manager and designer.
+Mainly focused on the interaction with DB, making better design and GUI support.
 * Chengyue Zhang: Mainly focused on testing, design pattern and documentation.
 Implemented features for notes.
 * Yuxuan Gu: Debugged MainPageController, implemented features for notes and code documentation.
-* Qianning Lian: Create the User Interface for users to interact.
-Created UI to interact with the user.
+* Qianning Lian: Created the User Interface for users to interact.
-* Ke Gong: Implemented features for notes, reorganize Entity, code documentation.
+* Ke Gong: Implemented features for notes, reorganized Entity, and documented code.
 * Yuanyuan Che & Bingxian Chen: Sick in phase 2.